Why am I grieving if nobody has died?

 It isn't just one area of my life either.
 I never really got over losing my Dad at a fairly young age.
 He was ill for many years before his death.
 The only comfort was that he was no longer suffering, however, I still grieve the loss of him and the fact he never lived to see our family grow.
 I grieve him and the fact that those years were taken from us.

-Coming out the other side of cancer treatment, I began to piece my life back together, only for it to then fall apart again.
+Coming out the other side of cancer treatment the first time, I began to piece my life back together, only for it to then fall apart again.
 My husband left me.
 We had grown distant before the cancer but my brush with mortality enforced my dreams of how I wanted to live my life and they didn't match his.
-I knew life is was too short, I needed my own interests, he wanted us to be together all the time.
+I knew life was too short, I needed my own interests, he wanted us to be together all the time.
 I wanted him to support my dreams.
 We couldn't agree and he found someone else.
 We had been together for 16 years.
 That's a big chunk of anyone's life.
 When we got married I thought we'd be together forever, I guess every couple does, but in hindsight we were different.
 I think people have to change and grow together.
 We didn't.
 I grieve my marriage, the bond we once had and the fact that it's over.
 It takes time to get over that.

 I didn't want another relationship.
 I wanted time on my own to find myself again.
 Be myself and do all the things I had wanted to do during the marriage that I couldn't.
 For a time I did.
 I enjoyed my own company.
 Not having to explain where I was going or why.
 Going to bed when I wanted - getting up when I wanted.
 Having my own home - something I'd never actually done after moving straight from my Mum's into my first home with my ex.
 But I fell for my friend.
 Nothing wrong with that, however, rather than being able to take it slowly, shortly after we began seeing each other he suffered a massive stroke, Paralysed down one side he needed care.
 I was on my own, I had the space.
 As a friend I couldn't see him go into a home, never mind a partner, and so just before Christmas 2017 he was released from the hospital and moved in with me.

 I'm not saying that eventually that wouldn't have happened but we were robbed of all those experiences couples go through, talking about moving in, the big day when you do it.
 We were robbed of the excitement of dates, holidays, making memories - all the things that couples do together.
-Again, it wasn't until it was pointed out to me, that I'm grieving the loss of those things.
+Again, it wasn't until it was pointed out to me, that I was grieving the loss of those things.

 In essence what I, you and anyone else in these situations have to do is acknowledge our loss, don't beat ourselves up about the way we feel and realise that we are in fact grieving.
 Be kind to ourselves and allow ourselves time.
 Time we need to adjust, time our mental health needs to process the information and importantly, Time to grieve